backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Terraform Cloud.md

 	- To provide *real-time feedback on potential security risks in Terraform configurations* during the development process.
 	- Sentinel and OPA can enhance security by *preventing unauthorized changes* to your managed infrastructure.
 	- Sentinel and OPA policies are *defined as code*, which means they can be stored in version control alongside our Terraform configurations.

+> [!note] Sentinel policy evaluations **occur after Terraform completes the plan and after both run tasks and cost estimation**.
+> - This order lets us write Sentinel policies to restrict costs based on the data in the cost estimates.

+- OPA policy evaluations are slightly different and occur after Terraform completes the plan and after any run tasks.
+	- *Unlike Sentinel policies, Terraform Cloud evaluates OPA policies immediately before cost estimation*.

+> [!note] Sentinel policies are written using the **Sentinel language**.